-Russia's Nord Stream 1 and 2 are incapable of solving this problem facing the Netherlands, as they are designed to ship equal daily volumes throughout the year regardless of the seasonal change in demand.
-These pipeline projects create additional demand for peak gas in Germany that used to be covered by Dutch gas from Groningen.
-The situation is further complicated by the announced closure of Gazprom pipelines at the Russian-Ukrainian border right after Nord Stream 2 launches.
+The evidence to support this is the announced closure of Gazprom pipelines at the Russian-Ukrainian border right after Nord Stream 2 launches (see more on security implications of this plan below).
 This is the only route that allows flexible supplies of Russian gas due to the flexibility of the Ukrainian system.
 Nord Stream 2, with the European Gas Pipeline Link (EUGAL), does not have such flexibility and is unable to respond to the seasonal and short-term change of demand (e.g. low wind condition).